 Fear and anxiety: Children may worry that the trauma will happen again, or that they will be left alone.
 Make sure the child feels physically and emotionally safe.
 Be sure to leave them with trusted people if you are not there, and let them know when you will return; one suggestion is to leave something personal of yours with the child.

 Childish behavior: Children may act younger than their age.
 They might begin bedwetting or thumb sucking, and become clingy or afraid.
 Children don’t want to act immature, but their anxiety might disturb their normal behavior.
-They may also act out as a way of expressing their feelings, especially if they don’t know better ways to give voice to them.
+They may also act out as a way of expressing their feelings, especially if they don’t have the language or feeling words to express themselves.

 Physical reactions: Like adults, many children may experience stomachaches, headaches, nausea, and/or eating problems.
 Certain sounds might trigger a response of fear.